rusty-dusty-corner/qwq_quaternion_attractor/docs/math/HEMISPHERE_AWARE_PROJECTION_VERIFICATION.md

 - Distance from origin is well-controlled by the hemisphere-aware scaling
 - No coordinate overflow occurs for any normalized quaternion

-### **3. Invertibility**
+### **3. Invertibility with Hemisphere Preservation**
-- The inverse projection can accurately recover the original quaternion
+- The quadratic equation approach provides mathematically exact inverse projection
-- Hemisphere determination allows correct reconstruction
+- **Critical:** Hemisphere side information must be preserved for perfect round-trip
+- Without hemisphere side, multiple quaternions map to the same 3D point
-- Round-trip accuracy is maintained within numerical precision
+- Round-trip accuracy is perfect (~1e-16) when hemisphere side is known

 ### **4. Numerical Stability**
 - Avoids singularities at the poles through hemisphere separation